BhanuCheitanya/Data-Analysis-and-Visualization/README.md

 # Data-Analysis-and-Visualization
-This repositary contains scripts for Linear and Logistic Regression along with visualisations.
+This repository contains scripts for Linear and Logistic Regression along with visualisations.